 Here are some tips on choosing the best-sized TV for your needs and your room to avoid going through the frustrating process of returning a TV or through serious buyer’s remorse.

-The first rule of thumb is to pick the largest possible size, which your room size, seating, and viewing distance, and of course, your budget can fit.
+The first rule of thumb is to pick the largest possible size, which is your room size, seating, viewing distance, and of course, your budget can fit.